xon-lang/translator/README.md

-# XON to JS

-XON to JS translator
+# XON to TS translator